 EXPERT TIP 🤓

 As we’ve said, it only covers treatment for acute medical conditions.
 But to what extent will depend on the policy options you choose.
 Regardless, all policies cover a range of conditions and treatments as standard.
-You’ll see these on every employee health policy.
+You’ll see these on every health policy.

-As mentioned above, all medical treatment is split into two categories: Inpatient or Outpatient.
+All medical treatment is split into two categories: Inpatient or Outpatient.
 This applies to both private healthcare and NHS care.

-If you’d like your staff to be able to access private diagnostic tests you will need to add outpatient cover.
+If you’d like your staff to access private diagnostic tests, you will need to add outpatient cover.
 The more outpatient cover you add to a policy, the more comprehensive it is.
-Mid range plans, will offer cover up to a certain amount e.g. £1,000.
-Fully comprehensive plans will offer full outpatient cover.

-Some providers will also allow you to add extra cover to your policy, such as Dental and Optical Care, for an additional premium.
+Some providers will also allow you to add extra cover to your policy, such as dental and optical care, for an additional premium.

 Joseph Toft